apizz/JSS_Extension_Attributes/Swap_File_Check/README.md

-Macs will put create swapfiles in the /private/var/vm directory in order to write what's in memory to the HDD or SSD.
+Macs will create swapfiles in the /private/var/vm directory in order to write what's in memory to the HDD or SSD.

 These files can end up taking up a significant amount of storage (in GBs) on the machine.
 This EA calculates the total (in MB) storage taken up by these swapfiles.